Students and staff are encouraged to obtain information from healthcare providers, state health authorities and the CDC

 Q: I am interested in attending CET.
 Is it safe and can I still enroll?

 A: Yes, CET has open enrollment and you can start anytime, even now.
 You will want to contact your CET’s Admissions department to schedule a call and then an appointment.
 CET staff are following all guidelines and will guide you and answer health and safety protocol questions before you come in.

 Q: If I decide to enroll, how will I get to communicate with my instructor(s)?

 Q: I got laid off and am receiving unemployment benefits.
 My financial situation has changed.
 I applied for Financial Aid before all of this, so do I have to reapply?

 A: If you applied and CET was a school you listed, contact your Financial Aid Officer for guidance based on your circumstances.
 If you were laid off and are receiving Unemployment Benefits, you may be eligible to receive benefits while in training.
 For other questions regarding financial aid read Top Questions About Financial Aid.

 These one-time grant funds that do not need to be paid back can be used to help cover any direct educational expenses, such as books or computers, or other related costs, including housing, health care, food, or child care expenses during this pandemic.

-The following criteria need to be in place for students to receive this grant so long as the limited funds continue to be available:
+The following criteria needs to be in place for students to receive this grant so long as the limited funds continue to be available: